 The word "unfriend" appeared in print all the way back in 1659.

-Every Wednesday, Miss Kathleen provides links to a variety of things happening at libraries across the country.
-If there's something fun going on in your local library this week, leave us a
+Every Wednesday, Miss Kathleen provides links to a variety of stories about libraries, authors, and books.
+If there's something fun going on in your local library, leave us a

 Christien Meindertsma followed an individual pig through its life and death, to see where all the parts of the pig ended up.

 • First thing's first: a raspberry is a bramble, or any plant belonging to the fierce-sounding genus Rubus.
 Raspberries are cousins with other bramble fruits, including blackberries.

 Washington wasn’t always the old, white-haired patriarchal Founding Father we know and love.
 At six feet three inches, the young Washington had the ladies of pre-Revolutionary Virginia swooning.